 Why Did the Bitcoin Hard Fork Happen?

 Bitcoin's blockchain technology relies on data 'blocks'.
-As Bitcoin adoption increases and more transactions are made these Bitcoin blocks fill up more quickly.
-Transaction speeds were slowing down as they needed new 'blocks' to confirm and verify them, which couldn't be created quickly enough by miners.
+As Bitcoin adoption increases, and more transactions are made, these Bitcoin blocks fill up quicker.
+Transaction speeds were slowing down when they needed new 'blocks' to confirm and verify them, which couldn't be created quickly enough by miners.
 Again, without going into the technical details, this became a scalability issue.

 Bitcoin's block size had to be increased, which necessitated a software update and the 'fork'.
 There are some technical differences between Bitcoin and Bitcoin Cash, such as Bitcoin Cash having a smaller block size.
-From a trader's point of view, the difference is that Bitcoin and Bitcoin Cash are now two separate cryptocurrencies and as derivatives now two separate financial instruments – BTC (Bitcoin) and BCH (Bitcoin Cash).
+From a trader's point of view, the difference is that Bitcoin and Bitcoin Cash are now two separate cryptocurrencies, and as derivatives are now two separate financial instruments – BTC (Bitcoin) and BCH (Bitcoin Cash).

-Why Trade Bitcoin Cash?
+Why Trade CFDs on Bitcoin Cash?

 Another feature of cryptocurrencies that appeals to traders is their low correlation to traditional financial markets and other asset classes, not only fiat currencies.
 Because cryptocurrencies are not part of the fiat system, their value is not influenced by trends in fiat currencies.
-And because they are not tied to any government or central bank they are not influenced by geopolitical factors in the same way as every other asset and the financial instruments based on them.
+And because they are not tied to any government or central bank, they are not influenced by geopolitical factors in the same way as every other asset, and the financial instruments based on them.

 What Influences the Price of Bitcoin Cash?

 It's not impossible that BCH might eventually overtake BTC and become the primary Bitcoin chain.
-It's all speculation at present.
-What is for sure is that this situation will throw up some potentially very interesting opportunities for high risk traders with an appetite for cryptocurrencies over the coming weeks, months and years.
+However, It's all speculation at this point.
+What is for sure is that this situation will throw up some potentially interesting opportunities for high risk traders with an appetite for cryptocurrencies over the coming weeks, months, and years.